Travel back in time and discover the rich history of California State University, Dominguez Hills.

 September 9, 1964: First meeting of CSCPV Advisory Board.

-May 1965: Campus slated to move from Palos Verdes to one of four proposed sites: Friendship Park, Fort MacArthur, Torrance and Dominguez Hills.
+May 1965: Plans to purchase land in Palos Verdes for a permanent site are abandoned due to rising land costs; campus is slated to move from Palos Verdes to one of four other proposed sites: Friendship Park, Fort MacArthur, Torrance and Dominguez Hills.

 September 1965: Classes begin for freshmen and juniors at California Federal Savings Bank in Palos Verdes Peninsula.

-college education.
-Trustees approve 346-acre site; Jones and Emmons appointed master architects.
+October 14, 1965: Trustees approve 346-acre site at Dominguez Hills in soon-to-be city of Carson; Jones and Emmons appointed master architects.

 October 1965: Debut of The Mariner, CSCPV’s first newspaper; college’s first chorus formed.